bincrafters/community/contributing_to_packages/package_ci_guidelines_required.rst

 filtering builds
 ================

-In simple cases, please use python's `filter` method with a lambda.
-If the condition is more than a line, break out the condition into a separate function which returns bool.
+In simple cases, please use python's ``filter()`` method with a lambda.
+If the condition is more than a line, break out the condition into a separate function which returns a ``bool``.
 If there are multiple conditions and it's a bit more complex, you should use the for comprehension as example provided on Conan Package Tools documentation.
 This method always works, it's just very verbose.

 Link to Conan Package Tools method:

 https://github.com/conan-io/conan-package-tools#filtering-the-configurations

-Simpler Example using `filter()`:
+Simpler Example using ``filter()``:

 .. code:: python